osdaolfonabaco-beep/cortex-threat-intel-platform/README.md

 Extracted entities are not stored in a simple table; they are loaded into a **Neo4j graph database**.
 Using `MERGE` logic, the system automatically correlates entities, ensuring that a mention of "ShadowStalker" from a SANS report and a "ShadowStalker" mention from a Unit42 report point to the *exact same node* in the graph.

 ### 4. Interactive Graph Visualization
 A **Plotly Dash** and **Dash-Cytoscape** front-end provides a rich, interactive visualization of the correlated data.
-The UI is built with Dash Bootstrap Components (DBC) using a professional dark theme ("Cyborg").
+The UI is built with Dash Bootstrap Components (DBC) using a professional dark theme ("Cyborg") and features a dynamic details panel that queries and displays live connection data.

 ### 5. Natural Language Query (NLQ)
 Analysts can query the graph using plain English.
 A secondary AI prompt translates questions like "What tools does ShadowStalker use?" into a precise **Cypher** query, which then filters the graph in real-time.